nuprl/Ocelot/README.md

     info You can now run `yarn link "@stopify/elementary-js"` in the projects where you want to use this package and it will be used instead.
     Done in 0.03s.
     ```
-1. Change to the Ocelot frontend dir, and tell yarn to use the local version of EJS:
+1. Change to the Ocelot frontend dir, delete any cached EJS libs, and tell yarn to use the local version of EJS:
     ```
+    rm -rf node_modules/@stopify/elementary-js
     yarn link "@stopify/elementary-js"
     ```
     Yarn should tell you: